Dennis Gyamfi

-Dennis Gyamfi (born 30 December 2001) is a Dutch professional footballer who plays as a right back for Den Bosch.
+Dennis Gyamfi (born 30 December 2001) is a Dutch professional footballer who plays as a right back for Challenger Pro League club Beerschot.

 Gyamfi grew up in England and is a product of the Leicester City and Brentford academies.
 He began his senior career with Dinamo Zagreb II in 2020 and transferred to Den Bosch in 2023.

 Club career

 Youth career and Dinamo Zagreb II

-A right back, Gyamfi began his career with spells in the youth systems at English clubs Hanworth Sports, Brentford and Leicester City.
+A right back, Gyamfi began his youth career in his native Netherlands with RKVV Meerburg.
+He moved to England in 2009 and had spells in the youth systems at London clubs Hanworth Sports and Brentford.
+Gyamfi transferred to the Leicester City Academy at the age of 14 and progressed through the ranks.
 At the end of the 2019–20 season, he turned down the offer of a three-year professional contract with Leicester City and became a free agent.
 Gyamfi signed a 3 1/2-year contract with Croatian First League club Dinamo Zagreb on a free transfer in December 2020.
 He made 26 Croatian Second League appearances and scored one goal for the reserve team prior to its disbandment at the end of the 2021–22 season.

 In July 2022, Gyamfi joined League One club Cheltenham Town on trial and made four pre-season friendly appearances, but was not offered a contract.
 He failed to win a call into a Dinamo Zagreb matchday squad during the first half of the 2022–23 season and departed the Stadion Maksimir in January 2023.

-FC Den Bosch
+Den Bosch

-Following a successful trial spell, Gyamfi signed a 2 1/2-year contract with Eerste Divisie club FC Den Bosch on 31 January 2023.
+Following a successful trial spell, Gyamfi signed a 2 1/2-year contract with Eerste Divisie club Den Bosch on 31 January 2023.
+He made 42 appearances over the course of poor 2022–23 and 2023–24 seasons for the club.
+Gyamfi's contract was terminated by mutual consent on 1 August 2024.

+Beerschot

+On 18 March 2025, Gyamfi joined the U23 team at Beerschot on a contract running until the end of the 2024–25 season.
+After the first team's relegation to the Challenger Pro League at the end of the 2024–25 season, Gyamfi was retained on a one-year contract.